Huntington Disease Genetic Test

-Although this test is highly reliable, no test is 100% accurate.
+Although the Huntington genetic test is highly reliable, no test is 100% accurate.
 Also, if you test positive, the test can't tell you when you will develop Huntington disease or how quickly the disease will advance.

 The decision to take the test for Huntington disease is personal.
 You may have emotional, financial, and family reasons for taking or not taking the test.

 You might choose to be tested because: